Tufted jay: Conservation and status

 The tufted jay is listed as near threatened by the International Union for Conservation of Nature (IUCN).
 As of 2020, their population is considered to be decreasing, with 10,000–20,000 mature individuals.
 Since the population of the tufted jay is relatively restricted geographically, the primary threats to its survival are habitat destruction due to agricultural expansion, deforestation from logging and the cultivation of narcotics, and forest fires.
 Habitat fragmentation caused by road construction is also thought to pose a threat.
-The tufted jay is known to be hunted or killed by humans, such as those involved in the narcotic cultivation or by children.
+The tufted jay is known to be hunted or killed by humans, such as those involved in narcotic cultivation or children.
 Drought also presents a threat to the tufted jay as it results in a lack of food sources.
 Climate change is likely to result in future prolonged droughts, which could cause a significant decrease in the tufted jay's population.
 Some water sources used by groups of tufted jays have also been destroyed by human activity.

 While there are no active conservation plans in place for the tufted jay, they are considered endangered by the Mexican government, and at great risk of extinction by Partners in Flight.
 Since 2004, the El Palmito ejido in Sinaloa has a community conservation plan in place.
 A large number of tufted jays are found near here, and the conservation plan aims to encourage ecotourism and education while limiting logging activities.